integration code

 • “I want members to be able to post courses, videos, etc. for sale, under their profile and take a commission.”

-• “We need to be able to pinpoint whether a particular restaurant delivers to any users exact location.”
+• “We need to be able to pinpoint whether a particular restaurant delivers to the exact location.”

 • “Can we get the website to integrate into our physical machinery to begin printing cabinets as soon as an order is submitted – the factory is in another country…” – Yes, we really worked on something like this once!

-So, as you can see none of the above really has anything to do with design.
-Additionally, one of the most interesting things about web design is that – unlike other mediums – the process or technicality of production – has an effect on its exposure.
-Basically – the way we structure code, the way we create and add stuff to a site – plays ONE OF THE MOST IMPORTANT ROLES IN DETERMINING WHETHER OR NOT IT WILL GET SEEN.
+So, as you can see, none of the above really has anything to do with design.
+Additionally, one of the most interesting things about web design is that, unlike other media, the production process affects its exposure.
+Basically, the way we structure code, the way we create and add stuff to a site, plays ONE OF THE MOST IMPORTANT ROLES IN DETERMINING WHETHER OR NOT IT WILL GET SEEN.

-Never before has such a technical process had such an impact on marketing success (thanks Internet & Google).
+Never before has such a technical process had such an impact on marketing success (thanks to the Internet & Google).

 The Web Design Process